Thrasolt/DemoParseApp/README.md

 # DemoParseApp
-DemoParseApp for a a react redux workshop
+DemoParseApp for a react redux workshop